lewadik/phpstr/README.md

 - **Self-hosting**: Complete control over your data
 - **Testing**: Isolated testing environment
 - **Cost savings**: No cloud storage costs

+### SFTP Remote Storage

+Use any SFTP server as your storage backend.
+This provides:

+- **Remote Storage**: Store files on a different server
+- **Shared Storage**: Multiple applications can access the same SFTP server
+- **Existing Infrastructure**: Use current servers and backup systems
+- **Security**: Full control over access and data location
+- **Flexibility**: Works with any server that supports SFTP/SSH

 ### Local Storage Features